 Step five: Check water levels

-Now that your pump is turned on, wait around for a couple of minutes and observe that the pump is working correctly and the water is draining properly.
-When all is in order, you may step away as the pool drains as this process can take up to several hours.
+Now that your pump is turned on, wait a couple of minutes and observe that the pump is working correctly and the water drains properly.
+When all is in order, you may step away as the pool drains, which can take up to several hours.

 Step six: Check on the progress